EarthAsylum/eacObjectCache/readme.md

     +   Preserves uniqueness of keys.
     +   Manage keys by group name.
 +   Pre-fetch object groups from L2 to L1 cache.
-+   Caches and pre-fetches L2 misses (known to not be in L2 cache).
++   Caches and pre-fetches L2 misses (known to not exist in L2 cache).
     +   Prevents repeated, unnecessary L2 cache reads across requests.
 +   Multisite / Network support:
-    +   Cache by blog id.
-    +   Flush by blog id.
+    +   Cache/flush/switch by blog id.
 +   Caching statistics:
+    +   Cache hits typically well above 90%.
     +   Overall and L1/L2 hits, misses, & ratio.
     +   L1 hits by object groups.
     +   L2 group keys stored.
     +   L2 select/update/delete/commit counts.
-+   Supports a superset of WP_Object_Cache functions.
++   Supports an enhanced superset of WP_Object_Cache functions.
-+   Easily enabled or disabled from administrator page.
++   Easily enabled or disabled from {eac}Doojigger administrator page.
     +   Imports existing transients when enabled.
     +   Exports cached transients when disabled.
 +   Automatically cleans and optimizes SQLite database.
++   Optionally schedule periodic L2 cache rebuild.
 +   Uses the PHP Data Objects (PDO) extension included with PHP.

 ### Settings

 Several cache settings can be modified by adding defined constants to the `wp-config.php` file.
 The default settings are recommended and optimal in most cases but individual settings may need to be adjusted based on traffic volume, specific requirements, or unique circumstances.
+Most of these settings can be adjusted in the {eac}Doojigger administrator screen.

 * * *